-This part attempts to sooth and calm the traumatized ‘inner child.’
+This part attempts to soothe and calm the traumatized ‘inner child.’

 The Angry Part :

-This part developed at the time of the trauma for the purpose of self-defense and self-protection.
+This part developed at the time of the trauma for the purpose of self-defence and self-protection.
 Again, it is in conflict with other parts which find it unacceptable.